WHRW

-WHRW (90.5 FM) is Binghamton University's non-profit, student run, free format radio station.
-Licensed and owned by Binghamton University, the station serves the New York college area.
-The station has operational facilities in and on top of the Glenn G. Bartle Library Tower and in the SUNY Binghamton Student Union.
+WHRW (90.5 FM) is Binghamton University's non-profit, student-run, free-format radio station.
+The station is licensed and owned by Binghamton University, serving the New York college area.
+WHRW transmits out of the Glenn G. Bartle Library Tower and has operational facilities in the SUNY Binghamton Student Union.

 WHRW is operated by the students of SUNY Binghamton and interested members of the Greater Binghamton community.
-WHRW strives to operate 24 hours a day, 7 days a week (which varies with member body size and interest), and broadcasts using a 2kW transmitter at 90.5 MHz.
+WHRW operates 24 hours a day, seven days a week and broadcasts using a 2 kW transmitter at 90.5 MHz.

-WHRW's member body is made up entirely of volunteers, who become members first by apprenticing under a current member for a programming season (typically a school semester or over the summer), then passing a Clearance Exam.
-Since 1996, station members participate in a "Station Service" program, by which they accrue hours by doing things that benefit the station (auditioning CDs for profanities; cleaning up the studios; doing production work; volunteering in the News Department; and many other things).
-Those hours are then used to determine the member's "slotting priority" when they request a show.
-This guarantees that those who give the most to the station get back the most.
+WHRW's air staff consists of volunteers who become members by apprenticing under a current member for a programming season and then passing a Clearance Exam.
+Since 1996, WHRW members have participated in a "Station Service" program, by which they accrue hours by accomplishing tasks that support the station.
+The support hours are then used to determine the member's "slotting priority" when they request a show.
+This guarantees that those who give more time to the station have more opportunities.

 Beginnings as a radio workshop

-In the 1950s, the college was Harpur College, a public college of the State of New York, thus the name of the organization.
-In 1954, a loose organization formally called "The Radio Workshop of Harpur College" was formed, and it seems that its primary function was to connect interested college students with area commercial radio stations and get them involved in doing production work for these stations.
+In the 1950s, Binghamton University was known as Harpur College, a public college of the State of New York.
+In 1954, a loose organization formally called "The Radio Workshop of Harpur College" was formed.
+Its primary function was to create a network with interested college students and local commercial radio stations, with the intention of providing the opportunity to be involved in doing production work for these stations.